March 9, 2018

 Domestic violence impacts on the workplace as well as the home.
 Read our guide to how employers can help the victims of domestic violence, as well as their bottom line.

 The effects of domestic violence don’t start and end at home – they can impact on the workplace too.
-Aside from the trauma experienced by an employee being faced by a violent domestic situation, a recent Commonwealth Government report estimated that domestic violence was costing Australia’s employers more than $1.5 billion a year in turnover, absenteeism, and lower productivity.
+Aside from the trauma experienced by employees facing domestic violence, a recent Commonwealth Government report was developed.
+It estimated that domestic violence was costing Australia’s employers approximately $1.5 billion a year in turnover, absenteeism, and lower productivity.

-On the back of last week’s International Women’s Day, we thought it timely to explore this issue in more detail and to discuss what employers should be doing to help workers suffering the devastating effects of domestic violence.
+On the back of last week’s International Women’s Day, we thought it timely to explore this issue in more detail.
+Discussing what employers should be doing to help workers suffering the devastating effects of domestic violence.

 The importance of work to domestic violence sufferers

-The Commonwealth Government’s Parliamentary Committee on Domestic Violence in Australia found that steady employment played a major role in helping the victims of domestic violence; most obviously because it could provide both financial security and economic independence but also because of the support network offered by a workplace and the self esteem derived from performing a valued role.
+The Commonwealth Government’s Parliamentary Committee on Domestic Violence in Australia found that steady employment played a major role in helping the victims of domestic violence; most obviously because it could provide both financial security and economic independence.
+Also because of the support network offered by a workplace and the self-esteem derived from performing a valued role.